FrankWorldview/blockchain/smart_contracts/README.md

     ```
     curl -L https://foundry.paradigm.xyz | bash
     ```
-  - Exit the Git Bash or the terminal.
+  - Remember to exit the Git Bash or the terminal.
-  - If you use Mac (especially Intel CPU models), you may encounter the error message when installing Foundry: `Library not loaded: /usr/local/opt/libusb/lib/libusb-1.0.0.dylib`.
+  - Note: If you use Mac (especially Intel CPU models), you may encounter the error message when installing Foundry: `Library not loaded: /usr/local/opt/libusb/lib/libusb-1.0.0.dylib`.
 You can type `brew install libusb` to solve this issue.
 + JavaScript
   - Install [Node.js](https://nodejs.org/en/download/prebuilt-installer).
   - Check the installed version.